ZepengHuo/sentiment_analysis/README.md

 # sentiment_analysis

+Report files are stored in IEEE Conference folder, data and python codes are stored in data folder

 How to see the result:

 Since we already train the model and store it, thus you don't need to train our model again.
 By running the scitkit_svm_sentiment.py, you can see the result of baseline SVM